Sam Heughan, Caitriona Balfe 2018: 'Outlander' Actor Hurt By Partner, Pair Set To Close Glasgow City Streets

 — Clau (@ClauReizen) February 23, 2018

-Outlander Season 4 would have a total of 13 episodes.
-It is scheduled to premiere in Autumn 2018.
+Outlander Season 4 will have a total of 13 episodes.
+It is scheduled to premiere in autumn 2018.
 Stay tuned for the latest news and updates about Sam Heughan and Caitriona Balfe.